-As more tools move from an out-of-band detection mode to an inline active protection mode, network resiliency becomes a particular concern.
-Redundant network architectures are designed to be fault-resilient, but they present their own challenges when it comes to inline inspection of traffic.
-Gigamon has developed a resilient inline architecture that utilizes the GigaVUE-HC2 to address these concerns as part of the GigaSECURE® Security Delivery Platform—Gigamon Resilient Inline Protection (GRIP™).
-Inline security appliances represent potential points of failure in the network.
-Whether due to a power outage, software malfunction or processing bottleneck, failing inline tools can disrupt the very applications and services they are meant to protect.
-This problem is addressed on two fronts: deploying redundant inline tools and utilizing bypass protection.
+As the majority of enterprise networks have inline security tools and typically use multiple security tools per site1, these appliances increasingly represent potential points of failure in the network.
+Whether due to a power outage, software malfunction, processing or throughput bottleneck, failing inline tools can disrupt the very applications and services they are meant to protect.
+This problem is addressed in two ways: deploying redundant inline tools and utilizing bypass protection.